Tricks of the Trade

 The old adage about a chain being only as strong as its weakest link is true, and that speaks for antennas as well.
 I've been lucky, and I've never lost an antenna due to a component failure.
 However, I have a few friends who have.
 There are several scenarios which can cause an antenna failure, and one of those is the lowly 3/8x24 stud.

-I mention this in my Antennas, Commercial article, and it bears repeating here.
-The Hustler® HF mobile antenna coils are held on the mast by a pressed-in stud with about 5 complete threads.
+As popular as the Hustler® HF mobile antenna are, they still have several drawbacks.
+For example, the coils are held on the mast by a pressed-in stud with about 5 complete threads.
 If you overly tighten the coils, the ferrule will eventually loosen inside the mast.
 The result is a lost coil, and possible damage to those vehicles behind you.
 The safest way to make sure you don't lose one, is to guy the coil.
 Just make sure the material you use is not RF conductive!
 Phillystrand®works well as long as it isn't wet.
+Speaking of wet, moisture tends to collect under the vinyl covering over the Hustler® coils.
+If this happens, and you continue to transmit, you could arc over the coil with predictable results.

 ☜Return☜